P-TEFb/fragMap/README.md

 # fragMap
-Creates heatmaps displaying the total number of fragments across genomic positions of a given interval or a list of intervals.
+Creates heatmaps displaying the total number of fragments of each fragment size across intervals of a specific size.

 Author: Mrutyunjaya Parida, David Price lab, UIOWA

 ## Usage:
 fragMap pipeline runs on Python 2.7+ interpreter and R 3.6.3v installed on your desired operating system of choice such as Windows, Mac or Linux.

-fragMap-table program needs the following mandatory parameters to run as described below.
+First, the fragMap-table program make a data table containing count of each fragmentsize for each basepair across intervals using the following parameters as described below.
 ```
 python fragMap-table <genomic-intervals.bed> <mapped-fragments.bed> <number of genomic intervals>